Rupe88/Rupe88/README.md

-# 👋 Hi, I'm Rupesh Chudhary
+# 👋 Hi, I'm Rupesh Chaudhary

 ## About Me
 I'm a passionate **MERN & PERN stack developer** with a knack for building dynamic and responsive web applications.
 My journey in coding has been driven by curiosity and a desire to create impactful solutions.